 1982 – The Computer Science program began.

-1982 – CSF men’s soccer and women’s cross-country begin competition.
+1982 – CSF men’s soccer and women’s cross-country began competing.

 1986 – A recreation center was constructed for the athletic program and the men’s football program was created.
 Tower Hall was deeded to CSF.

-1993 – The Moser Performing Arts Center was added to Tower Hall.
+1993 – The Moser Performing Arts Center was built as an addition to Tower Hall.

 1993 – CSF’s baseball team claims the school’s first-ever NAIA National Championship.
 Head coach Gordie Gillespie becomes college baseball’s all-time winningest coach.